A Florist Compares her Nissan NV200 and Ford Transit Vans

 Q: Why did you choose a Nissan van for floral deliveries?

-A: This is a Nissan NV200 and it's only about a year old.
-It's last year’s model, 2018.
+A: This is a Nissan NV200 and it's ... a 2018.
 Honestly, I just did some research as to just the best vehicles out there on the road at this point in time.

 I researched gas mileage because this vehicle is on the road most of the day doing deliveries and things like that.
 Our delivery person is out and about all over the place doing deliveries.
 Of course, we wanted good gas mileage for around town--not just long-haul miles, because we don’t do long-haul miles.